udaysrinu/DHealth-Block/README.md

 ## Introduction:
   ### Problem Around Us
 <p>In our daily lives we dont give much attention to our medical reports, they are lost in the dust.
-It is also true that a doctor's cant understand the patient totally until he sees his medical reports of few years back.</p>
+It is also true that doctor's cant understand the patient totally until he sees the medical report of few years back.</p>

 ### A Decentralised Solution
 <p>An app that can help users (patient and doctors)easily manage their medical history</p>